Rober-t/apxr/README.md

 --------------------
 ### Validation

-The data can be validated with the attached Juypter notebook 'validate.ipynb'.
+The data can be validated with the attached Juypter notebook `validate.ipynb`.
 It requires Python 3 to be installed.
 The notebook is configured to import the data from the above files.
 The model is able to reproduce a number of stylized market properties including: clustered volatility, autocorrelation of returns, long memory in order flow, concave price impact and the presence of extreme price events.

 --------------------
 ### Development